 If you have enabled GTIDs in MySQL 5.6 and want to downgrade to a MySQL release that does not support GTIDs, you must carry out this procedure to disable GTIDs before downgrading.
 In MySQL 5.6, you must take the servers offline in order to disable GTIDs.

-On each slave, disable auto-positioning by running the following statements:
+On each replica, disable auto-positioning by running the following statements:

 STOP SLAVE; CHANGE MASTER TO MASTER_AUTO_POSITION = 0, MASTER_LOG_FILE = file, \ MASTER_LOG_POS = position; START SLAVE;